ency-l/Fiji-Scripts/README.md

 Splits all multichannel tiffs in a folder and save them to another folder.
 Intended for preparing single channel images for downstream analysis.

+- **saveSelectedRegions.groovy**

+Groovy script to export ROI annotations in Qupath.
+It will save all *selected* annotations as tiffs in `PROJECT_BASE_DIR/Export`.
+Original annoation borders are preserved as overlay.

 - **generalPurposeAllOpenFiles_template**

 A template for creating more scripts that apply a set of actions to all open images.

 ## Axonal TDP-43 Project
 - **AxonalTDP_single_full**